literaryverses/Algorithms/README.md

 Insertion sort partitions an array and then inserts elements from the unsorted section to the sorted one.
 Variants of this algorithm uses bidirectional insertion or binary search insertion.

-## Maze Generation <a name="maze_generation"></a>
+## Maze <a name="maze"></a>
-Maze generation algorithms use automated methods to create mazes.
+Algorithms that work with mazes: automatic generation and pathfinding

+### alphabet.py
+Takes inputs from a string to generate a template of an orthogonal maze with words within them.

+### maze_generation.py
+A variety of algorithms that randomly and automatically generate mazes

 ### objects.py
-Creating data structures via cell and grid classes to serve as the foundation of the maze.
+Creates data structures via cell and grid classes to serve as the foundation of the maze.

-### aldous_broder.py
-A random-walk based algorithm that breaks down walls between unvisited cells until all the cells in the grid are visited.

-### binaryTrees.py
-For each cell in the grid, the binary tree's algorithm destroys either a longitudinal or latitudinal wall, using an equiprobable random selection.

-### hunt_and_kill.py
-A random-walk based algorithm similar to Aldous-Broder except it only allows steps into unvisited cells.

-### recursive_backtracker.py
-A random-walk based algorithm that recursively backtracks from dead ends.

-### sidewinder.py
-The sidewinder algorithm processes each cell by determining if its eastern walls is at the border, then either destroying the right wall if not using an equiprobable random choice.
-If the wall is not destroyed, then any cell preceding the current one within that row will destroy its northern wall.

-### wilsons.py
-A random-walk based algorithm that draws multiple paths from unvisited cells to a visited one until there are no more unvisited cells.

 ## Floorplans <a name="floorplans"></a>